 A British Railways Southern Region 4VEP electric unit at the National Railway Museum was offered for transfer as the museum held a similar 2-HAP ‘slam door’ commuter train.
 The East Kent Railway approached the National Railway Museum about the transfer of the 4VEP and collected the unit in late 2016.
 Restoration work began in 2017 and the 4VEP unit will enter passenger service later in 2018.

-The Museum of Science and Industry’s Electricity Gallery contained many 1950s furnishings as set dressing to evoke domestic life in the 1950s.
+The Science and Industry Museum’s Electricity Gallery contained many 1950s furnishings as set dressing to evoke domestic life in the 1950s.

 In 2016 when the gallery closed, over 100 of these items were moved to Beamish North of England Open Air Museum.
 The items represent everyday 1950s domestic design and will be used by Beamish to establish and furnish its 1950s town, a new development part of Remaking Beamish which is due to open in 2021.